sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

 };
 ```

-For our purpose we can simply zero-out the whole structure, but for more refined requests ifi_index, for example, is used to specify the interface to fetch (see 'ip a show' output).
+For our purpose we can simply zero-out the whole structure, but ifi_index, for example, is used to specify the particular interface to fetch (see 'ip a show' output).

 # sending our message